SENSUIKAN!

 8 February 1943:

 15 miles off Montague Island, New South Wales.
-The I-21 attacks the 10-ship convoy OC68.
+I-21 attacks the 10-ship convoy OC68.
 Cdr Matsumura torpedoes and hits the leading ship in the starboard column of the convoy under the bridge.
 It is the 4,812-ton British freighter IRON KNIGHT enroute from Whyalla to Newcastle.
 Laden with iron ore, the ship sinks in two minutes.
-The French destroyer LE TRIOMPHANT arrives and rescues 14 survivors from a raft.
+French destroyer LE TRIOMPHANT arrives and rescues 14 survivors from a raft.
 Her captain notes that he sighted the convoy from 40 miles away because of its black smoke.
 He suggests this is possibly the reason so many convoys are being attacked by submarines.

 9 February 1943:

-The I-21 sights a Liberty ship and begins to pursue it.
+I-21 sights a Liberty ship and begins to pursue it.

 10 February 1943: